 Las Olas Boulevard is closed to traffic a few times a year to host things like car shows and art shows.
 Even if you aren’t around when those events are going on, there are a good amount of galleries on the boulevard that you can visit.
 Most of them are open well into the evening to welcome the dinner crowds too.

 We also really enjoy a cigar and tobacco shop, called Havana Republic Cigar on Las Olas.
 It’s small but significant.
 Be on the lookout for it or you may miss it when you walk by if you’re looking at the other side of the street.
 (Speaking of Havana…have you been to Little Havana in Miami?
 It’s a blast!)

 The owners are incredibly welcoming and friendly.
-Dan tends to know the cigar he wants when we walks into a shop like this but I tend to need more guidance.
+Dan tends to know the cigar he wants when we walk into a shop like this but I tend to need more guidance.
 They’ve always been helpful.
 We don’t smoke often – maybe half a cigar every two months.
 But this place makes us want to take it up more!
 (Which is probably terrible but hey, other things we enjoy are probably worse for us.)

-We recommend having dinner on Las Olas Boulevard then going to Havana Republic Cigar for an after dinner treat.
+We recommend having dinner on Las Olas Boulevard then going to Havana Republic Cigar for an after-dinner treat.
 Sit outside on their patio for great people watching on a Saturday night and hopefully some tunes from a musician they hire to play on weekends.

 Stroll Fort Lauderdale’s Riverwalk

-Riverwalk has been around since the 1980’s, over thirty years.
-This multi-million dollar project is pedestrian friendly.
+Riverwalk has been around since the 1980s, over thirty years.
+This multi-million dollar project is pedestrian-friendly.
 It follows the historic “New River” in Fort Lauderdale, which was used for trade by Native Americans centuries ago.
-It welcomes locals and visitors to enjoy the views and beautiful scenery along its two and a half mile run.
+It welcomes locals and visitors to enjoy the views and beautiful scenery along its two-and-a-half-mile run.

 Several parks are included along Riverwalk, with sculptures and beautiful plants and flowers along the way.
 One of our favorite things to do is look at the yachts and boats docked on the river.

 The video below shows the river 17 seconds in, which is slightly odd it’s not the opening scene.
-However once you’re into it, it’s a great overview of Riverwalk in downtown Fort Lauderdale:
+However, once you’re into it, it’s a great overview of Riverwalk in downtown Fort Lauderdale:

 Listen to Jazz in the Park at Riverwalk